GENIVI/gdp-test-suite/README.md

 There are 2 user invocable files runOneTest.py and runAllTests.py

-runOneTest.py expects a test name to be supplied, currently only a python file (without the .py suffix), see the example files in unitTests as an indication of how to derive new ones.
+runOneTest.py expects a test name to be supplied, currently only a python file (without the .py suffix), see the example files in Tests as an indication of how to derive new ones.
 The class in each test file should inherit from geniviTest.TestGeniviQemu The test method must have a name with a test_ prefix.
-More than one test file can be supplied on the comment line
+More than one test file can be supplied on the command line

-runAllTests.py runs all the tests it finds in unitTests as well as a set of tests in coreTests.py
+runAllTests.py runs all the tests it finds in Tests as well as a set of tests in coreTests.py

 The infrastructure handles booting the QEMU image.
 It is assumed that the tests are run from the gdp-src-build directory though if you set